aiven/devportal/docs/tools/aiven-console.rst

 If you don't have an account, click **Create account** to :doc:`create your first account </docs/platform/howto/create-accounts>`.

+.. note:: We strongly recommend creating an account.
+It makes managing your projects much easier and comes with many additional features, such as teams (user groups), billing groups, and SAML authentication.

 Account-level settings and options are available on the **Admin** page.
 Here you can:

 * :doc:`Manage the teams for this account</docs/platform/howto/create-teams>`